romeorizzi/TALight/rtal/README.md

 ```bash
 RUST_LOG=info ./target/debug/rtald -d ../problems/
 ```
-That terminal will now be the place where the server `rtald` updates you on about the requests of service it receives and what is going on with them.
+That terminal will now be the place where the server `rtald` updates you about the requests of service it receives and what is going on with them.

 Open another terminal (I prefer vertically splitting my terminator so that I quickly perceive what is going on while experimenting) to send requests with your client `rtal`.
 To list the problems available, and thus check that both the client and the server are working, try the following command: